Eric Roberts biography

 In 1992, he took a break performing for the camera to accept a role in the Broadway production Burn This, for which he won a Theater Award.
 In 1995, Roberts returned to the small screen with a guest appearance on The Drew Carey Show, and he enjoyed the experience so much that he accepted guest roles on other shows such as Frasier, Oz, Touched By An Angel and Law & Order: SVI.
 Although he also kept working in films, they were mostly independent, low budget movies.
 Roberts has played mainly villains since Star 80, and says, "I play nutcases well.
 They say an actor plays roles best that are not him.
 I hope that's the case with me.
 That's why I aim myself to a situation comedy!
 I'm hoping to get out of playing evil incarnate people, and hopefully play more people like myself.
 I hope people see me as likeable."

 When Roberts was offered a recurring role on the sitcom Less Than Perfect in 2002, he was more than happy to accept.
 Asked which he prefers, film or television, he replied, "Well, one's a restaurant and one's fast food.
 I love fast food."
 His work on TV continues with a recurring role on the hit series Heroes.
-He also appears in a variety of films such as D.O.A.: Dead or Alive (2007), The Dark Knight (2008) and The Expendables.
+He also has appeared in a variety of films, such as D.O.A.: Dead or Alive (2007), The Dark Knight (2008) and The Expendables.
+(2010), as well as numerous indie films, including the recent release, Beverly Hills Bandits (2018).

 Roberts lives in Los Angeles with his wife, actress Eliza Roberts, and their respective children.
 His daughter, Emma, began acting in features at the age of ten, landing her second role in the film Blow (2001), opposite Johnny Depp before achieving fame through her Nickelodeon TV series, Unfabulous.